Michael Shrieve: Biography

 From 1979 to 1984, Shrieve collaborated as a percussionist in Richard Wahnfried, a side project of Klaus Schulze (another drummer turned electronic composer) while recording with Schulze his own first "solo" album of electronic music, Transfer Station Blue, in 1984.

-Shrieve was also credited for playing percussion on the 1980 album Emotional Rescue by The Rolling Stones and in 1984, he played on Mick Jagger's She's the Boss album.
+Shrieve was also credited for playing percussion on the 1980 album Emotional Rescue by the Rolling Stones and in 1984, he played on Mick Jagger's She's the Boss album.
 When Jagger, Nile Rodgers and Shrieve were mixing the album at The Power Station in New York City, Jaco Pastorius invited Shrieve for a recording session downstairs.
 This recording remains unreleased.

 In 1997, Shrieve joined former Santana musicians Neal Schon, Gregg Rolie, José "Chepito" Areas, Alphonso Johnson, and Michael Carabello to record Abraxas Pool.

 Shrieve has also collaborated with David Beal, Andy Summers, Steve Roach, Jonas Hellborg, Buckethead, Douglas September, Freddie Hubbard and others.
 He has served as a session player on albums by Todd Rundgren and Jill Sobule.

 In 2004, Shrieve appeared on the track "The Modern Divide" on the Revolution Void album Increase the Dosage.
 The album was released under a Creative Commons license.

 As of April 2010, Shrieve lives in Seattle, Washington, where he plays in a fusion jazz group, Spellbinder, with Danny Godinez, Joe Doria, Raymond Larsen, and Farko Dosumov.

 Shrieve has composed music for several films, including Paul Mazursky's Tempest and Apollo 13.

 Shrieve currently plays a DW Collector's Series drum set and recently joined the Istanbul Agop cymbals family.
 He has played a variety of other drum sets in the past, including sets by Camco, Premier and Ludwig, the latter visible in the Woodstock footage.
 He also played both Zildjian and later Paiste cymbals in his early days before becoming a longtime Sabian user.

 Honors

 In 1998 Shrieve was inducted into the Rock & Roll Hall of Fame for his work with Santana.

-In March 2011, Rolling Stone magazine readers picked The Best Drummers of All Time: Shrieve ranked #10.
+In March 2011, Rolling Stone magazine readers picked The Best Drummers of All Time: Shrieve ranked No. 10.